 - The “Student Conduct Administrator” or “Conduct Review Board” may be any of the following:

 - The Faculty Student Judicial Review Committee, comprised of three faculty/staff members appointed by the College President (or designee) for a period of two years, and two students appointed by the Student Government Organization.
-A sixth nonvoting member of the committee shall be the Director of Student Development (or designee), who shall be the convenor of the Committee.
+A sixth nonvoting member of the committee shall be the Director of Student Engagement (or designee), who shall be the convenor of the Committee.

 - The term "Complianant" means any person who submits a charge alleging that a student violated Student Code.
 When a student believes that s/he has been a victim of another student’s misconduct, the student who believes s/he as been victim will have the same rights under this Student Code as are provided to the Complainant, even if another member of the College Community submitted the charge itself.